Cookies disclaimer

 It's part of Warsaw Old Town but it deserves a separate comment - it's one of a must see places in Warsaw.

 In the past, it used to be a kings headquarters.
 Now there's an interesting museum.
-A rich collection of paintings, sculptures and craft artworks make Roayl Castle Museum a real treat for art and history aficionados.
+A rich collection of paintings, sculptures and craft artworks make Royal Castle Museum a real treat for art and history aficionados.

 There are several permanent exhibitions and sightseeing routes: